 - Using a sharp knife, make a shallow X on the bottom of each tomato.
 Add the tomatoes to the boiling water for 15 – 20 seconds, then immediately transfer them to the ice water, about 2 – 3 minutes or until cold.
 Drain the tomatoes and remove the skins, then halve crosswise.
 Set a strainer over the bowl and remove the tomato seeds.
 Press on the pulp to remove as much of the juice as possible.
 Finely chop the tomatoes and add them to the tomato juice.

 - Heat the oil in a large saucepan over medium heat.
 Add onion and garlic and cook until softened, about 4 minutes.
 Add the cumin, coriander, ginger, chile powder, cinnamon and nutmeg and cook about 30 seconds, until just fragrant.
 Add the tomatoes and vinegar and cook about 30 minutes over medium heat, stirring occasionally, until the liquid is fully reduced and the tomatoes are broken down.

 - Add half of the sugar and cook over low heat, stirring frequently, until thickened, 10 – 15 minutes more.
 Taste and add additional sugar or stevia to desired sweetness.
 Be careful not to let the sauce scorch.
 Season with salt and cayenne to taste and let cool.

 - Will keep in a tightly covered container in the refrigerator for up to 2 weeks.

-If you’re interested in an anti-inflammatory lifestyle and more recipes like this one, check out The Official Anti-Inflammatory Diet Masterclass on our Home page.
-Or email us at email@example.com for more details.
+If you’re interested in an anti-inflammatory lifestyle and more recipes like these, check out The Official Anti-Inflammatory Diet Masterclass.
+Or email us at firstname.lastname@example.org for more details.